justintanner/ra-103/README.md

 ## Rails Academy: Lesson 101 - Command Line Essentials

-In this course we are going to get **comfortable on the command-line**.
-This lesson will cover all the basic commands we'll need for all of the other lessons.
+This lesson covers all the basic command line tricks we'll need for this course.

 ### Topics